 Additionally, VA seeks the input of stakeholders through public meetings for actions and projects that it anticipates will generate controversy.
-VA is actively maintaining an ADR website, http://www1.va.gov/adr/.
+VA maintains an Environmental ADR Program website, http://www1.va.gov/adr/EnvADR.asp.

 2. ECCR Investments and Benefits

 a) Please describe any methods your agency uses to identify the (a) investments made in ECCR, and (b) benefits realized when using ECCR.